 Industrial and graphic designer, computer science major with a project management, military background.
 Passionate about Ag Science, culture, technology, and Urban Farming.

 Southern Gentleman and Plant and Animal Daddy

-Psychology and theology and now a tax agent.
-Father, grandfather, fine gardener, horticulturalist and animal and plant daddy at Mezzacello.
+Psychology, theology degrees and now a tax agent.
+Rick is a father, grandfather, fine gardener, horticulturalist and animal and plant daddy at Mezzacello.
 Passionate about formal gardens and boxwoods.